dorkbox/Network/README.md

    - Exceptions can be returned
  - Sending data when Idle
  - "Pinging" the remote end (for measuring round-trip time)
+ - Firewall connections by IP+CIDR
+ - Specify the connection type (nothing, compress, compress+encrypt)

 - The available transports are TCP and UDP
 - There are simple wrapper classes for:
   - Server
   - Client
-  - DNS Client (for querying DNS servers)
   - MultiCast Broadcast client and server discovery

 - Note: There is a maximum packet size for UDP, 508 bytes *to guarantee it's unfragmented*

 - This is for cross-platform use, specifically - linux 32/64, mac 64, and windows 32/64.
-Java 8+
+Java 11+

 ``` java
 public static